 A varied and demanding tour with plenty of viewpoints.

-The Skadi Loppet is held in March each year.
+The Skadi Loppet used to be held in March each year, but because of lack of snow in recent years, it has moved to the end of January.
 It is one of the Euroloppet series of races and has the options of 42K and 24K Classic and 32K and 17K Free technique races.
 The course follows the ski trails mentioned above in various guises.

 There are a variety of areas nearby to stay, and then catch a bus to the Ski Aktivzentrum.
 The nearest is Bodenmais , which is 5 miles away and also has some small cross country ski tracks, and Zwiesel, around a half an hour away which has another 70 kilometres of tracks.